bicCluster/learning-cluster/README.md

 `losalamos` should also hold a Ambari Agent to be part of the cluster;
 - Keep in mind that “Losalamos” should be one of the clients;
 - Make sure you use `ulimit` to change file descriptors limit before installing Ambari, or you may encounter problems in running the cluster.
-- (IMPORTANT) once you fail to set up the entire environment, it will be extremely hard to clean up and re-install (the official method doesn’t work in this case).
-So we highly recommend that you should keep retrying if you encounter problems when installing or deploying hadoop platform on Ambari.

 # <a name="recreate-cluster">How to Re-create the Cluster</a>
 In case anything you configured wrong, you might want to rebuild the cluster again.
 Please follow the below steps.

 1. Stop all services from Ambari
 2. Clean installed services on all four machines `python /usr/lib/python2.6/site-packages/ambari_agent/HostCleanup.py`